 If your business is very simple, you could set up your own accounting system using a spreadsheet, but generally it is better to use an off-the-shelf software package.

-As a sole trader you do not have to get your accounts audited, if you do not want to.
+As a sole trader, you do not have to employ an accountant if you do not want to.

-You may consider doing so, if the cost would not be too exorbitant, as it can help in dealings with your tax inspector.
+However, if the cost is not too exorbitant, you are recommended to do so, as it can help in dealings with the tax inspector.